andreped/livermask/README.md

 NOTE: Currently, model only works for the nifti format, and outputs a binary volume in the same format (*.nii).
 But this format can be imported in CustusX.
 I wouldn't recommend mixing DICOM and .nii prediction file in CustusX, as there seem to be some orientation issues between these (bug to be fixed in the future).
 But simply convert DICOM -> NIFTI using the command-line tool dcm2niix (https://github.com/rordenlab/dcm2niix).

 Convert DICOM -> NIFTI doing this:
-> dcm2niix -s y -m y "path_to_CT_folder" "output_name"
+> dcm2niix -s y -m y -d 1 "path_to_CT_folder" "output_name"

+Note that "-d 1" assumed that "path_to_CT_folder" is the folder just before the set of DICOM scans you want to import and convert.
+This can be removed if you want to convert multiple ones at the same time.
 It is possible to set "." for "output_name", which in theory should output a file with the same name as the DICOM folder, but that doesn't seem to happen...

 A few final notes:
 1) If you get SSLError during downloading the model, disable VPN, e.g. cisco.
 For those on the sintef network, try changing network to Eduroam or similar, as it might be a most-famous evry-issue...